 The currency for Malawi is the Kwacha, it is not possible to get Kwacha in advance.
 Take Sterling or dollars with you, the best place to change money is at the Thomas Cook bureau in Blantyre.
 You may also take travellers cheques, but the exchange rate is better for cash.
 It is possible to use visa debit cards at some ATMs, but you will be charged for this.
-There are very few places that will accept a credit card, but it is useful to take one for emergencies.
-Most recently some volunteers have taken a Caxton Card pre-paid credit card make withdrawals ATM's) (a to at http://www.caxtonfx.com/currency-cards/
+There are a growing number of places that will accept a credit card, you'll find it useful to have one if you want to eat at more expensive restaurants or holiday destituations and it is useful to take one for emergencies.